The 15 Best Black Mirror Episodes, Including Season 6

 1. "White Christmas" (2014 Special)

 This is the quintessential Black Mirror episode.
 "White Christmas" premiered in December 2014 as a special between Seasons 2 and 3.
 To me, it's the episode that most perfectly crystalizes what Charlie Brooker has been trying to say across the series.
-Like a snow globe within a snow globe, "White Christmas" tells multiple stories within the same episode, giving us our first look at some of the ideas that would later recur across the series.
+"White Christmas" tells multiple stories within the same episode, giving us our first look at some of the ideas the series would revisit often.

 For instance, we see the "cookie" digital clone, the blocking that mutes people from seeing or hearing each other, and the realization that we've been watching scenes play out in a simulated reality.
-We even get a rendition of the Black Mirror staple song "Anyone Who Knows What Love Is (Will Understand)."
-This episode also drops us into an unfamiliar world we have to figure out piece by piece, and masterfully shifts our allegiances and sympathies all within the same scene.
-(Oona Chaplin plays both a villain and a victim within the same cloned character.)
+We even get a rendition of the recurring song given a darker reputation by Black Mirror, "Anyone Who Knows What Love Is (Will Understand)."
+This episode also drops us into an unfamiliar world we have to figure out piece by piece and masterfully shifts our allegiances and sympathies all within the same scene.

-The greatest thing about this series is how it encourages viewers to examine their own behavior and think more critically.
-So, I'm certainly not expecting everyone to agree with these picks.
+The greatest thing about this series is how it encourages viewers to examine their own behavior and think more critically, which is why I do not expect everyone to agree with these picks.
 Stream Black Mirror on Netflix to catch up on everything so far and choose your own favorite episode.

 Jason Wiese writes feature stories for CinemaBlend.
 His occupation results from years dreaming of a filmmaking career, settling on a "professional film fan" career, studying journalism at Lindenwood University in St. Charles, MO (where he served as Culture Editor for its student-run print and online publications), and a brief stint of reviewing movies for fun.
 He would later continue that side-hustle of film criticism on TikTok (@wiesewisdom), where he posts videos on a semi-weekly basis.
 Look for his name in almost any article about Batman.